iterative/dvc.org/static/docs/tutorial/define-ml-pipeline.md

 * `outs` — outputs with md5 checksums.

-As previously with `dvc add` command `data/.gitignore` file was modified.
-Now it includes the unarchive command output file `Posts.xml`.
+As previously with the `dvc add` command, the `data/.gitignore` file was modified.
+Now it includes the unarchived command output file `Posts.xml`.

 ```dvc
     $ git status -s